Image Source: Getty Images

 Step 1: Talk to your agent

 Even if you’re just thinking about buying or selling a house, start by consulting your real estate agent.
 An agent can give you an up-to-the-minute summary of the current real estate market, as well as mortgage industry trends.
-They can also put you in touch with all the best resources and educate you about next steps, plus much more.
-If you are interested in finding an experienced agent in your in your area, we can connect you here.
+They can also put you in touch with all the best resources and educate you about the next steps, plus much more.
+If you are interested in finding an experienced agent in your area, we can connect you here.

 Step 2: Decide how much home you can afford

 It may sound like a drag to start your home search with a boring financial review, but when all is said and done, you’ll be glad you did.
-With so few homes on the market now in many areas, and so many people competing to buy what is available, it’s far more efficient to focus your search on only the properties you can afford.
+With so many people competing to buy what is available, it’s far more efficient to focus your search on the properties you can afford.
 A meeting or two with a reputable mortgage agent should tell you everything you need to know.

 Step 3: Envision your future

-Typically, it takes at least five years for a home purchase to start paying off financially, which means, the better your new home suits you, the longer you’ll most likely remain living there.
+Typically, it takes at least five years for a home purchase to start paying off financially—which means—the better your new home suits you, the longer you’ll most likely remain living there.

-Step 4: Document your ideal home
+Step 4: Visualize your ideal home

 When it comes to this step, be realistic.
 It’s easy to get carried away dreaming about all the home features you want.
 Try listing everything on a piece of paper, then choose the five “must-haves,” and the five “really-wants.”

 For more tips, as well as advice geared specifically to your situation, connect with an experienced Windermere Real Estate agent by clicking here.